Enryun/Common_SwiftUI/README.md

 - `lineWidth`: The thickness of the slider's active range.
 - `tint`: The color of the slider's active range and thumbs.
 - `backgroundColor`: The color of the slider's track.
-- `controlConfig`: [ControlConfig](#rangesliderconfiguration) for the control's appearance including thumb tint, width, and shadow.
+- `controlConfig`: [ControlConfig](#rangesliderconfiguration) is the configuration for the control's appearance including thumb tint, width, and shadow of `RangeSlider`.

 #### RangeSliderConfiguration: